sriram0339/LettucePlaygroundScala/README.md

 ## Author

-  This code was authored by <a href="https://www.cs.colorado.edu/~srirams> Sriram Sankaranarayanan</a> and distributed under the GPLV3 license.
+  This code was authored by  [Sriram Sankaranarayanan](https://www.cs.colorado.edu/~srirams) and distributed under the GPLV3 license.
 Questions and comments can be sent directly to Sriram.